 The ORISE relocation policies are based on FAR 31.205-35, Relocation Costs.
-Relocation benefits may be subject to federal income tax.
-Consult the Internal Revenue Service publication 521, Moving Expenses, for information regarding relocation benefits.
+Relocation assistance may be subject to federal income tax.
+Consult the Internal Revenue Service publication 521, Moving Expenses, for information regarding relocation assistance.

 Reimbursement for relocation costs will not exceed actual expenses up to the amount designated in the appointment letter.

 Relocation costs covered may include:

 - Travelers moving themselves, their spouse (or domestic partner as defined by the CFR), legally dependent children and your household goods

 - One house-hunting trip for the participant and/or spouse

 - Living expenses for the participant and their immediate family who live with them while housing arrangements are being made